-- All applicants must be 18 years old or older. - Complete Admission Form - Two (2) photo ID's - Submit official transcripts and a copy of the diploma from a previous educational institution in a sealed envelope addressed to the Registrar or Admissions rep. - Social Security card - For Graduate Students they must submit a current Resume.
+- Submit official transcripts and a copy of the diploma from a previous educational institution in a sealed envelope addressed to the Registrar or Admissions Rep. - Social Security card - For Graduate Students they must submit a current Resumé.

-For International candidates they must present the following -
+For International candidates they must present the following: